Keyboard shortcuts

 3. Node.js Experience - Understanding of Node.js addons and N-API concepts

-If you are not familiar with writing Node.js addons and N-API in Rust, don't worry.
-We will cover the basics in the guide.
+If you're not familiar with writing Node.js addons and N-API in Rust, don't worry.
+We will cover the basics in this guide.

 Next Steps